 This discussion is prepared after having given effect to the reverse takeover of the Company by Georgetown Solar Inc ("Georgetown") which was completed on June 17, 2021 (the "RTO").
 As a result of the RTO, the former shareholders of Georgetown acquired control of the Company and its listing status.
 The Company has adopted Georgetown's year end of November 30, and on consolidation Georgetown is treated as the continuing entity.
-As such, in accordance with International Financial Reporting Standard ("IFRS") No. 3 - "Business Combinations", all of the Company's share capital, contributed surplus and deficit prior to the RTO is eliminated, and comparatives presented for periods before June 17, 2021 represent unconsolidated Georgetown financial information.
+As such, in accordance with International Financial Reporting Standard ("IFRS") No. 3 - "Business Combinations", all of the Company's share capital, contributed surplus and deficit prior to the RTO is eliminated, and comparatives presented for periods before June 17, 2021, represent unconsolidated Georgetown financial information.

-This discussion should be read in conjunction with the audited financial statements of the Company for the year ended November 30, 2021, together with the notes thereto (the "Financial Statements").
-Results are reported in Canadian dollars, unless otherwise noted.
 In the opinion of management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included.